-CAMRQ1 is an autosomal recessive genetic condition characterized by congenital onset of non-progressive cerebellar ataxia, cerebellar hypoplasia and moderate-to-profound mental retardation.
+CAMRQ1 is an autosomal recessive genetic condition characterized by congenital onset of non-progressive cerebellar ataxia, cerebellar hypoplasia, and moderate-to-profound mental retardation.
 Quadrupedal locomotion has also been observed in some patients.
 Diagnosis is made based on clinical investigations and neuroimaging.
-A differential diagnosis must be made between CAMRQ1 and another condition - Marinesco-Sjogren syndrome (MSS).
-In this context, elevated creatine kinase levels and progressive myopathy distinguishes MSS from CAMRQ1.
+Differential diagnosis of CAMRQ1 include Marinesco-Sjogren syndrome, which can be distinguished by elevated creatine kinase levels and progressive myopathy.

 [See: United Arab Emirates > Ali et al., 2012].